 In order to start a business in Belgium, you have to apply to register your business with the Crossroad Bank for Enterprises.

-Set up a bank account and verify capital
+Step 3: Set up a bank account and deposit capital

 The deed of incorporation and the by-laws should be drafted and signed in the existence of a notary, who will verify this paperwork and enroll the incorporation deed.
 And after the submission of the deed, the firm’s identifying information is provided to the Crossroads Bank for Enterprises.
 Following that, the deed of incorporation is published in the Belgian Official Gazette.
 Your firm is assigned a corporation number by the CBE.